glasser/docs/source/graphql-tools/scalars.md

 scalar MyCustomScalar
 ```

 Consequently, you need to define the behaviour of the scalar: how it will be serialized when the value is sent to the client, and how the value is resolved when received from the client.
-For this purpose, each scalar needs to define three methods: `serialize`, `parseValue` and `parseLiteral`.
-In `graphql-js`, these functions are defined with the `__` prefix: `__serialize`, `__parseValue` and `__parseLiteral`.
-(Note that [Apollo Client does not currently support custom scalars](https://github.com/apollostack/apollo-client/issues/585), so there's no way to automatically apply the same transformations on the client side.)
+For this purpose, each scalar needs to define three methods.
+In schemas defined with `graphql-tools` they are named `__serialize`, `__parseValue` and `__parseLiteral`.
+(If you're using `graphql-js` directly, the methods do not have the `__` prefix.)

+Note that [Apollo Client does not currently support custom scalars](https://github.com/apollostack/apollo-client/issues/585), so there's no way to automatically apply the same transformations on the client side.

 Let's look at a couple of examples to demonstrate the potential of custom scalars.